jinhobok/shifted_interpolation_dp/README.md

 + ` requirements.txt ` : required packages

 # Remarks
-+ The numbers of tables and figures are based on the latest arXiv version.
++ The numbers of tables and figures are based on the latest arXiv version of the paper.
 + The formats of tables and figures obtained from the codes may have been modified for better presentation in the paper.

 # Reference